 The IRS most recently rejected 60% of the offers it received, consisting of 41,000 rejections out of 68,000 submissions.

-FLAT FEE TAX SERVICE HAS A 96% OFFER IN COMPROMISE APPROVAL RATE
+FLAT FEE TAX RELIEF HAS A 96% OFFER IN COMPROMISE APPROVAL RATE

 It is easy to be lead to believe how simple it all is.
 And make no mistake, an Offer in Compromise can be a wonderful way to rid yourself for good of the IRS.
 But like the Clint Eastwood film, you need to know the good, the bad and the ugly to make sure that an OIC is the right move for you.